| | It

 groundwater by pouring harmful chemicals down the drain.
 Harsh chemicals

 can kill the beneficial bacteria that treat your wastewater.
+Don't

 use a garbage disposal without checking with your local regulatory agency